-- Learning mentors

-- Counselling

-- Additional Educational Psychology input to provide a higher level of service to the school

-- 1:1 or small group teachers or tutors

-- B. Paid for centrally by the Local Authority

-- Specialist Teachers

-- Educational Psychology Service

-- Speech and Language Therapy (provided by Health but paid for by the Local Authority).

-- Occupational Therapy

-- Physiotherapy

-- Professional training for school staff to deliver medical interventions

-- School Nurse

-- School GP

-- C. Volunteer Organisations

-How are the adults in school helped to work with children with an SEND and what training do they have?

-- The SENCO's job is to support the class teacher in planning for children with SEN. - The school has a school development plan, including identified training needs for all staff to improve the teaching and learning of children including those with SEND.
-This may include whole school training on SEND issues or to support identified groups of learners in school, such as ASC, dyslexia etc. - There is whole staff training to disseminate knowledge, strategies and experience, to ensure consistency of the school's approach for children with a SEND. - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children. - There is individual training for an identified staff member linked with the needs of a child with special educational needs and/or disabilities or identified through the performance management process. - There is specialist training for staff in the designated special provision, including a post graduate qualification in many cases.

-How will the teaching be adapted for my child with learning needs (SEN/ and or disabilities)
+A. Directly funded by the school 1:1 or small group teachers or tutors B. Paid for centrally by the Local Authority Specialist Teachers Educational Psychology Service Speech and Language Therapy (provided by Health but paid for by the Local Authority).
+Occupational Therapy Physiotherapy Professional training for school staff to deliver medical interventions School Nurse School GP C. Volunteer Organisations ool helped to work with children with an SEND and what training do they have? upport the class teacher in planning for children with SEN. development plan, including identified training needs for all staff to improve the teaching and learning of children ID.
+This may include whole school training on SEND issues or to support identified groups of learners in school, - ing to disseminate knowledge, strategies and experience, to ensure consistency of the school's approach for • There is individual trainin support staff attend training courses run by outside agencies that are relevant to the needs of specific children.
+In for an identified staff member linked with the needs of a child with special educational needs and/or disabilities or formance management process. • g for staff in the designated special provision, including a post graduate qualification in many cases.
+How will the teaching be a dapted for my child with learning needs (SEN/ and or disabilities) Class teachers plan less ons according to the specific needs of all groups of children in their class, and will ensure that learning tasks are hild to access their learning as independently as possible.
+Class teachers will also take into consideration the staff can implement the teachers modified/adapted planning to support the needs of your child where necessary.

-- Class teachers plan lessons according to the specific needs of all groups of children in their class, and will ensure that learning tasks are adapted to enable your child to access their learning as independently as possible.
-Class teachers will also take into consideration the emotional and social needs of your child. - Specially trained support staff can implement the teachers modified/adapted planning to support the needs of your child where necessary. - Specific resources and strategies will be used to support your child individually and in groups. - Planning and teaching, and even the learning environment can be adapted, if needed, to meet your child's learning needs and increase your child's access to what is on offer.
+- Specific resources and strategies will be used to support your child individually and in groups. - Planning and teaching, and even the learning environment can be adapted, if needed, to meet your child's learning needs and increase your child's access to what is on offer.
 It is our aim that all children are able to access the curriculum. - We feel strongly, that where possible, all children with SEN should be able to, or have the opportunity to play and learn with their peers.
 Ideally we strive for our pupils to see no discernible differences between themselves and others.
 We teach this through our PSHE scheme of work; our assemblies; our school ethos and interventions such as 'Circle of Friends'.